 Style and Culture Streetwear in Malaysia

-When you walk around the capital of Malaysia, Kuala Lumpur (KL), you see women dressed in all forms and manners of streetwear combination.
+When you walk around Malaysia’s capital, Kuala Lumpur (KL), you see women dressed in all forms and manners of streetwear combination.

-There’s a little bit of everything here, in a wonderful fusion of style and culture.
+There’s a little bit of everything here in a beautiful fusion of style and culture.

 - skirts and tops